-- Policy INF 1.2.3Coordinate the availability of potable water supply and water supply facilities with the land uses shownon the Future Land Use Map (FLU Map 2.1) based on growth projections for the long and short term planning periods. - Policy INF 1.2.34 Coordinate with the South Florida Water Management DistrictSFWMD to continue to protect and conserve ground and surface waters. - Policy INF 1.2.45 Designate minimum fire flow and related water pressure requirements in the Land Development Regulations. - Policy INF 1.2.56 The anticipated infrastructure for potable water for the short term planning period is shown on INF Map 4.2.
+Policy INF 1.2.3 Coordinate the availability of potable water supply and water supply facilities with the land uses shown development of on the Future Land Use Map (FLU Map 2.1) based on growth projections for the long and short term planning periods.
+Policy INF 1.2.
+3 4 Coordinate with the South Florida Water Management DistrictSFWMD to continue to protect and conserve ground and surface waters.
+Policy INF 1.2.
+4 5 Designate minimum fire flow and related water pressure requirements in the Land Development Regulations.
+Policy INF 1.2.
+5 The anticipated infrastructure for potable water for the short term planning period is shown on INF Map 4.2.
 The anticipated infrastructure for potable water for the long term planning period is shown on INF Map 4.36.